 Have you or has a loved one had a pancreatic cancer diagnosis?
 It’s estimated that more than 56,000 Americans will be diagnosed this year alone, and the five-year survival rate remains in the single digits.

 The Lustgarten Foundation is the world’s largest private funder of pancreatic cancer research and is at the forefront of the most promising breakthroughs.
-The Foundation is committed to helping you navigate this disease and has developed a checklist that highlights immediate steps you or your loved ones should take after receiving this diagnosis.
+The foundation is committed to helping you navigate this disease and has developed a checklist that highlights immediate steps you should take after receiving a diagnosis.

 Understand your disease

 Thoroughly understand what stage of pancreatic cancer you have.
 Staging cancer is a standardized way to classify a tumor based on its size, and to determine whether it has spread and to where it has spread.
-Staging measures the extent of the disease and will impact the treatment plan.
+Staging measures the extent of the disease and will impact the treatment.

 Get genetic testing as part of a pancreatic cancer diagnosis